The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 8. Use Soul Slice if you have 50 or less Soul Gauge.
 9. Use Plentiful Harvest if you have 50 or less Shroud Gauge
 10. Enter Enshroud if you have 50 Shroud and Gluttony has a cooldown greater than ten seconds.
-11. Use a Blood-stalk variant if you have 50 Soul and Gluttony isn’t about to come of cooldown
+11. Use a Blood Stalk variant if you have 50 Soul and Gluttony isn’t about to come of cooldown
 12. Use a Combo action such as Slice, Waxing Slice, Infernal Slice, Spinning Scythe or Nightmare Scythe as filler.

 - - -